PRESS

 Embraces innovation

-At Natel, innovation is foundational to our ability to design efficient turbines that are safe for fish to pass through.
+At Natel, innovation is foundational to our ability to design efficient turbines that fish can pass through unharmed.
 When we conduct studies to explore the feasibility of repowering existing plants with FishSafe™ turbines, we combine the key principles we’ve identified for FishSafe™ blade design with the constraints of each unique hydro plant.
 The sleek and modern design of our new logo mirrors the advanced engineering behind our turbines, while fluid lines constrained by an outer circle symbolize our dedication to pushing the boundaries of what’s possible.

 Celebrates the natural world